MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 2. On the left, find and select **MLServer-9.2.1** in the parcel list.
 If you don't see it, check the parcel-repo folder.

 3. On the right, in the parcel details page, **MLServer-9.2.1** should have a status of *Downloaded* with an option to *Distribute*.
-Click **Distribute** to roll out Machine Learning Server on available data nodes.
+Click **Distribute** to roll out Machine Learning Server on available nodes.

 4. Status changes to *distributed*.
 Click **Activate** on the button to make Machine Learning Server operational in the cluster.